Ben-Kincaid/nvim/README.md

       - `[plugin].lua`: Individual plugin definition table.

 #### Contributions
 Since this is my personal configuration, i'm not open to contributions to this repo.
-However, feel free to fork this repo as a vanilla starting point to your own Neovim config, or start a [discussion](https://github.com/Ben-Kincaid/nvim/discussions) if you any tips or recommendations in ways to improve the current config.
+However, feel free to fork this repo as a "vanilla" starting point to your own Neovim config, or start a [discussion](https://github.com/Ben-Kincaid/nvim/discussions) if any tips or recommendations in ways to improve the current config.